 Okay, how cute and EASY is this Elf on the Shelf idea?

-Find a drawer in your home (or even show boxes) and have your elves hang out with some of your kids’ favorite dolls and action figures!
+Find a drawer in your home (or even shoe boxes) and have your elves hang out with some of your kids’ favorite dolls and action figures!
 They can have a sleepover and watch Christmas movies!

 This is a great idea to use on a morning when you plan to have a family movie night to watch your favorite Christmas movie!